miguelmoreba/tddkata/README.md

 Every change in the production code should be driven by a new test case previously written.
 With this approach, we try to capture as many test cases as we can before writing our implementation.

-This "baby step" approach is encouraged in some companies to avoid polluting code with unnecessary/untested behaviour, so the production code can be kept clean, mantainable and documented with tests.
+This "baby step" approach is encouraged in some companies to avoid polluting code with unnecessary/untested behavior, so the production code can be kept clean, maintainable and documented with tests.

 For this kata, we will use the following approach:

-Write a failing test, documenting a behaviour you expect from your code but is not yet implemented
+Write a failing test, documenting a behavior you expect from your code but is not yet implemented

 The next person will write the code to make that test pass (should be a very incremental change)